UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

 Now we turn to the second problem: once we build our docs with Sphinx against our development version, how do we look at the built HTML results?
 These files are hosted in the Hub, not our home computer, so we can't easily view them immediately.
 While JupyterLab can display individual HTML files, this will not show a fully styled version with all the necessary extra assets such as images, CSS, etc.  We need to use a full _web server_ for that, and we need to be able to access that web server from outside the Hub.
 We now explain how to achieve this.

 First, you need to make a change to `conf.py` so that the build can be seen through a JupyterHub installation.
-This change can probably go into cryptorandom proper in the end, but for now we suggest you make it directly into the team repo in a single commit, that all team members then pull from, so you all have it in one place.
+This change can probably go into permute proper in the end, but for now we suggest you make it directly into the team repo in a single commit, that all team members then pull from, so you all have it in one place.
 You need to add three lines below - the comment is there in the file already, around line 108, and we leave it here for ease of reference.
 You neeed to add the code starting with `import os`:

 ```python
 # -- Options for HTML output ----------------------------------------------